rocket-pool/old.docs.rocketpool.net/src/whitepaper/README.md

 within the network, and it can be traded, sold, or held as the user desires.

 When smart contracts are natively enabled on eth2, a smart contract will be deployed that will allow users with the rETH token to burn it for ETH.
 This is expected to occur during Phase 2 on the eth2 rollout map.

-~~### nETH~~

-~~For Phase 0 and 1 of the eth2 rollout, if you run a node in Rocket Pool and withdraw from the network, you will receive the nETH token, which is a 1:1 token representing your deposit, rewards + commissions earned in the network for the time you participated.~~

-~~This is not the same as rETH, which represents tokenized staking deposits + rewards earned by the whole network and is not 1:1.~~

-~~When smart contracts are natively enabled on eth2, a smart contract will be deployed that will allow users with the nETH token to burn it for ETH.
-This is expected to occur during Phase 2 on the eth2 rollout map.~~

 <br>
 <br>